- Blockchain Technology Explained: What is Blockchain and How Does It Work?

 (a) issuing, selling or redeeming virtual coins, tokens or any other form of digital assets;

-(b) operating as a payment service business utilising digital assets which includes the provision of services for the transfer of funds;
+(b) operating as a payment service business utilizing digital assets which includes the provision of services for the transfer of funds;

 (c) operating as an electronic exchange;